 - Natural and fast synthesis of the lecturer’s original voice.

-- Answering ethical questions about the implications of the new way of knowledge transfer.
+- Answering ethical, legal and social questions about the implications of the new way of knowledge transfer.

 - Media reception and effects research for the analysis and optimization of user acceptance.